 The Company determined that the (1) research, development, manufacture and commercialization licenses, (2) the research activities performed by the Company and (3) service on the joint committees represent a single performance obligation under the Merck Collaboration Agreement.
 The Company determined that Merck cannot benefit from the licenses separately from the research activities and participation on the joint steering committee because these services are specialized and rely on the Company's expertise such that these activities are highly interrelated and therefore not distinct.
-Accordingly, the promised goods and services represent one combined performance obligation and the entire transaction price was allocated to that single combined performance obligation.
-The performance obligation will be satisfied over the research term as the Company performs the research activities and participates in a joint steering committee to oversee research activities.
+Accordingly, the promised goods and services represent one combined performance obligation and the entire transaction price was allocated to that single combined performance obligation will be satisfied over the research term as the Company performs the research activities and participates in a joint steering committee to oversee research activities.

 The upfront payment of \$15.0 million was initially recorded as deferred revenue and is being recognized as revenue as the performance obligation is satisfied.
 The Company recognizes revenue using the cost-to-cost method, which it believes best depicts the transfer of control to the customer over time.
 Under the cost-to-cost method, the extent of progress towards completion is measured based on the ratio of actual costs incurred to the total estimated costs expected upon satisfying the identified performance obligation.
 Under this method, revenue is recorded as a percentage of the estimated transaction price based on the extent of progress towards completion.
 As of December 31, 2022, the \$240.0 million of potential research, development and regulatory milestone payments that the Company is eligible to receive and have not already been achieved, see below, were excluded from the transaction price as they were fully constrained by uncertain events.
 The Company will reevaluate the transaction price at the end of each reporting period and as uncertain events are resolved or other changes in circumstances occur, and if necessary, the Company will adjust its estimate of the transaction price.
-Any additions to the transaction price would be reflected in the period as a cumulative revenue catch-up based on the ratio of costs incurred to the total estimated costs expected applied to the revised transaction price.
+Any additions to the total estimated costs expected applied to the revised transaction price.
 Sales-based royalties and milestone payments, which predominantly relate to the license, will be recognized if and when the related sales occur.